Loading and pre-processing#

 A series of (Semi-)Automated methods are also available for this task.

-• Border mask will detect rough borers around the image and try to mask them.
-This generates a layer called masked_border
+• Border mask will attempt to detect rough borders around the image and try to mask them.
+This generates a layer called masked_border.
+As normally such borders are removed with the main ROI, this approach will be deprecated.

-• Manual threshold: using the slider a minimum and maximum threshold can be applied on the average intensity of the RGB data.
+• Man. threshold: using the slider a minimum and maximum threshold can be applied on the average intensity of the RGB data.

 • Automated threshold: here the values of the min and max threshold are computed automatically by fitting the average RGB intensity distribution with a Gaussian, and removing pixels beyond a certain width that can be adjusted